Jairzinho Rozenstruik

-Jairzinho Rozenstruik (born 17 March 1988) is a Surinamese mixed martial artist and former kickboxer, who currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-He currently holds the record for second fastest knockout in the heavyweight division against Allen Crowder at UFC Fight Night 154.
+Jairzinho R. Rozenstruik (born 17 March 1988) is a Surinamese professional mixed martial artist and former kickboxer.
+He is the current Dirty Boxing Heavyweight Champion.
+He formerly competed in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+Rozenstruik currently holds the record for second fastest knockout in the heavyweight division against Allen Crowder at UFC Fight Night 154.
 In kickboxing, he is a former WLF Super Heavyweight Tournament Champion and a Superkombat World Grand Prix I 2013 Runner-Up.
-As of August 1, 2022, he is #9 in the UFC heavyweight rankings.